nilsteampassnet/teampass_doc/docs/api/api-read.md

 # Find items

 Search for items is performed with URL

 ```yaml
 <url to teampass>/api/index.php/find/item/<folder id1>;<folder id2>/<searched string>?apikey=<valid api key>
 ```

-The separator symbol is the semi-column ` ; `.
+The separator symbol is the semicolon ` ; `.

 With

 * `<folder idx>` is the folder ID
 * `<searched string>` is the string searched

-The answer would be
+The response would be

 ```yaml
 {